 Being so difficult to get to, it’s still very natural, with lots of driftwood piled up under the cliffs.

 - Enjoy having the beach to yourself – even in summer, you’re likely to be the only ones that have braved the descent

 - See what you can spot amongst the driftwood

 - Look out for climbers enjoying the cliffs of Range West

-- Take a tour around Castle Head to see the natural formation of the headland (sort of a triangular Greek Key effect) and the amazing Neolithic fortifications – the 3 ramparts still visible must have been extra formidable before thousands of years of erosion & topped with wooden palisades.
+- Take a tour around Castle Head to see the natural formation of the headland (sort of a triangular Greek Key effect) and the amazing Neolithic fortifications.
+The 3 ramparts still visible must have been extra formidable before thousands of years of erosion.
+Especially when you think that they would have been topped with wooden palisades.